 When shopping for a hosting service, it can be very difficult to go beyond the sales pitch on each web host’s website.

 They all usually have some version of “we provide the best security features” on there.
-Most of them offer a free domain name and a free SSL certificate among other hosting services as well nowadays.
+Most of them offer a free SSL certificate among other hosting services as well nowadays.
 The question comes down to who’s just talking and who follows through.

 DreamHost has an internal team of dedicated security engineers.
 Internally, this team is known as Nightmare Labs.

-So we dug deep in our research on this topic, and here’s what we found:
+So we dug deep into our research on this topic, and here’s what we found:

 Winner: It’s a tough call since many features sound the same on the surface.
-Both offer a free SSL certificate, firewall protection, and more.
 But, we’re handing it to DreamHost, this time.

 Not only do they take security very seriously, but they also offer a bunch of free inclusions out of the box.